andrewjahn/AndysBrainBook/docs/AFNI/AFNI_Short_Course/AFNI_Preprocessing/06_AFNI_Masking_Scaling.rst

 .. warning::

   From the above image, you can see that there appears to be some parts of the orbitofrontal cortex excluded by the mask.
-Since the signal is relatively low in these regions to begin with (due to a phenomenon known as the **magnetic susceptibility artifact** which leads to signal droput), the mask assumes that this region does not contain any brain voxels.
+Since the signal is relatively low in these regions to begin with (due to a phenomenon known as the **magnetic susceptibility artifact** which leads to signal dropout), the mask assumes that this region does not contain any brain voxels.
 This can be remedied by using a technique called **field map unwarping**.
 It is beyond the scope of the current tutorial, but if you are interested, you can read about one such method `here <https://andysbrainbook.readthedocs.io/en/latest/FrequentlyAskedQuestions/FrequentlyAskedQuestions.html#how-can-i-unwarp-my-data>`__.

 Scaling
 *******